egeakman/mjpeg-streamer/README.md

 ender_3_pro_video_file_mp4: 599.28 KB/s | ender_3_pro_0: 824.44 KB/s
 ```

-This command starts the MJPEG server on localhost:8080 and streams video from the webcam with the index of ``0`` and the video file "video file.mp4".
-The streams are prefixed with "ender 3 pro" and compressed with JPEG quality of 75 and streamed at 24 FPS.
+This command starts the MJPEG server on ``localhost:8080`` and streams video from the webcam with the index of ``0`` and the video file ``video file.mp4``.
+The streams are prefixed with ``ender 3 pro`` and compressed with JPEG quality of 75 and streamed at 24 FPS.
 The bandwidth of each stream is displayed in the console.

 To view the video streams, you can open a web browser and navigate to the URLs displayed in the console.